tweag/monad-bayes/docs/source/usage.md

 MH is then easily defined as taking steps with this kernel, in the usual fashion.
 Note that it works for any probabilistic program whatsoever.

+**Warning**: the default proposal is single site, meaning that you change one random number in the trace at a time.
+As a result, the proposal may not be ergodic for models with hard constraints.
+As a simple example, suppose that you're doing a random walk, and trying to get from a trace corresponding to the output `(True, True)` to a trace corresponding to `(False, False)`.
+But if `(False, True)` and `(True, False)` have no probability, you have no hope of getting there. **Don't expect MCMC to be efficient without designing your own proposal, or even correct when the proposal is not ergodic**.

 ### Sequential Importance Sampling